holidayextras/culture/pairing.md

 ## How should we pair?

-Because we operate a flexible working culture which may involve colleagues in our core office and remotely, we need to consider the best tools to use for the situation.
+As a business that promotes a flexible working culture which may involve colleagues in our core office and remotely, we need to consider the best tools to use for the situation.
 In the office this may be screen mirroring so both Driver and Navigator have an unimpeded view, or remotely using a collaborative screensharing tool such as Screenhero allowing both parties to contribute.

 We shouldn't limit ourselves to just pairing at the computer, sketching out ideas on a whiteboard - physical or digital - together can be just as valuable, for example.